Ucchwas/OnDemand-Professor-Q-A-Bot/chainlit.md

 ## Welcome screen

 To modify the welcome screen, edit the `chainlit.md` file at the root of your project.
 If you do not want a welcome screen, just leave this file empty.

+# Welcome to the Q&A Bot

+This bot can answer questions based on the provided documents.
+Just enter your question in the text box and get your answer with sources.